Reava/UwUtils/README.md

 You'll find all sorts of niche scripts made in U# by myself for different projects, revisited & cleaned for everyone's use.

 - **InteractSwitch**:
-On interact, enables an array of gameOjbects, and disables a second array.
+On interact, enables an array of gameObjects, and disables a second array.
 Does NOT revert once pressed again, it SETS the state and is NOT synced.

 - **PlayerListManager**:
 Not ready for public use yet, this will be part of a prefab once ready.